-- If you love learning more about the history of the place, hire a local guide to take your through the palace and gardens.
+- If you love learning more about the history of the place, hire a local guide to take you through the palace and gardens.

 - The palace sometimes closes when the royal family is in town.

 What architectural details do you like seeing the most?
-Are you a dog or cat person?
+Are you a dog or a cat person?